Stremio/stremio-addon-sdk/docs/README.md

 #### `const addon = new addonBuilder(manifest)`

 Creates an  add-on builder obbject with a given manifest.
+This will throw if the manifest is not valid.

 [Manifest Object Definition](./api/responses/manifest.md)